Skip navigation

 Share article on Facebook Share article on Pinterest Share article on Twitter (opens new window)

-From service dogs to emotional support animals, there are different terms for animals who support their humans in some way or another.
-Find out what sets them apart.
+From canines at work and specially trained service dogs to emotional support animals and therapy pets, there are different terms for working animals who support their humans in some way or another.
+Discover the unique qualities that distinguish these special dogs and the roles they play in enhancing the lives of those they assist.

 Working Animals